vojtechruz/vojtechruzicka-blog/src/posts/java-enhanced-switch/index.md

 As you can see we can now use the result of a switch expression and assign it to a variable.

 Notice a few differences to the regular switch statement.
 First of all, it needs to end with a semicolon.
 Then, `break` is used differently.
 Instead of plain `break;` we use break with a value.
 It indicates what value should be returned from the expression.
-It is similar to `return;` and `return 5;` in methods.
-A void method which do not return value have just simple `return;` methods which do return some value have `return value;`.
+It is similar to `return;` and `return value;` in methods.
+A void method which does not return a value has just a simple `return;`.
+Methods which do return some value have `return value;`.
 Switch statement, which does not return value, does have plain `break;`.
-Switch expression, which does return value have `break value;`.
+Switch expression, which does return value has `break value;`.

 ### Null Pointer Exception Safety
 There is another significant difference.
 Unlike with regular switch, the switch expression needs to cover all the possible input values.

 Let's look at the previous example.
 The `errorCode` input is an integer.
 It has, of course, many possible values.
 Two first cases cover 404 and 500, the rest of the values is covered with the `default` branch.

 That means that all possible integer values are covered.
 No matter what the input is, the switch always returns something.
+Or throws an exception explicitly.
 Let's try to remove the default branch just as a test.

 ```java
 String message = switch (errorCode) {